Universal Outlier Hypothesis Testing: Universal Multiple Outlier Hypothesis Testing

 \subsection{Models with Unknown Number of Outliers}

-In this section, we look at the case in which not all hypotheses in $\cal{S}$ have the same number of outliers, i.e., there is uncertainty in the number of outliers in the hypothesis testing problem. \tdblue{Throughout this section, for a fixed number of outliers $k = 0, 1, 2, \ldots,$ we assume that $\cal{S}$ either contains {\em all} hypotheses with $k$ outliers, or {\em none} of them.}
+In this section, we look at the setting where there is uncertainty in the number of outliers, i.e., not all hypotheses in $\cal{S}$ have the same number of outliers.
+It is also assumed that for a fixed number of outliers $k = 0, 1, 2, \ldots$, $\cal{S}$ either contains {\em all} hypotheses with $k$ outliers, or {\em none} of them